 Purpose of Program

-The purpose of this seminar is to provide all nurses with an opportunity to learn how to perform and interpret a high-quality diagnostic standard 12-lead ECG as part of an overall cardiac assessment.
+The purpose of this seminar is to provide all nurses with an opportunity to learn how to perform and interpret a high-quality diagnostic standard 12-lead ECG and common cardiac arrhythmias as part of an overall cardiac assessment.

 Your Learning Outcomes

-- Apply an understanding of normal cardiac function and electrophysiology to a cardiac assessment
+- Know normal cardiac function and electrophysiology, and how it applies to a cardiac assessment

-- Discuss the nursing actions required for patient preparation and the recording of a diagnostic standard 12-lead ECG
+- Prepare a patient and explain the reason for recording a diagnostic standard 12-lead ECG

-- Apply basic principles of cardiac rhythm analysis to a rhythm strip and correctly identify normal and abnormal cardiac rhythms
+- Apply basic principles of ECG interpretation to a 12 and 13-lead ECG and correctly identify normal and abnormal ECGs

-- Recognise life-threatening arrhythmias and acute ECG changes and initiate timely nursing management actions
+- Recognise acute ECG changes and their significance, initiate timely nursing interventions, and briefly discuss acute management